mouloud240/mouloud240/README.md

 </div>

-### <div align="center">I'm Mouloud, software engineering student, a fullStack app/web developper and distributed systems  enthusiast    👨‍💻 </div>
+### <div align="center">I'm Mouloud, a software engineer with a focus on  Backend  development, and a distributed systems  enthusiast    👨‍💻 </div>

 - 🔭 I’m currently working on [Expense Tracker](https://github.com/mouloud240/Expense-Tracker-App)

-- 🌱 I’m currently learning machine learning with TensorFlow and sklearn and advanced nestJs topics
+- 🌱 I’m currently learning machine learning with TensorFlow, sklearn, and advanced nestJs topics

-- ❓ Ask me about anything related to Flutter development ,Backend Developement , Databases,and problem solving  .
+- ❓ Ask me about anything related to Flutter development ,Backend Developement , Databases,and problem solving  .Nest js

 - ⚡ Fun fact: The first bug was an actual bug

 <br/>